Our September NHS Wales Technical Standards Board was held on the 27th September.

 Push messaging is well established within health enterprises and most have adopted a messaging fabric that acts as a safe bus to transport messages across systems with high levels of scalability, monitoring and queuing as well as often providing assertions as to reliability and performance.
 But there are problems with it.
 Dependent systems need to potentially deal with a constant influx of messages being sent to them and managing security is difficult.
 A source system sends out messages and therefore controlling which subscribed systems should be notified can prove challenging; many push enterprises adopt a patient-of-interest list that defines a subset of patients for whom a target system should receive messages.
 Inherent in this architectural design, is the concept that each application maintains its own state, with messages being used to keep disparate disconnected systems consistent.

-Instead, modern enterprises have moved towards a model of “pull messaging”, in which a system retrieves data from another.
+Instead, modern enterprises have moved towards a model of “pull messaging”, in which a system retrieves data from another and we decouple software logic from data so that many applications and services become stateless.
 This means that security checks become much easier because we can understand, at the time of the request to retrieve that data, which application is making the request on behalf of which user.

 I sketched a version of this schematic in order to try to understand the use cases and the difference between a “pull” and “push” approach.